observIQ/monitoring-dashboard-samples/alerts/kafka-gke/README.md

-# Kafka Alerts for Ops Agent
+# Kafka Alerts for GKE

 ## Under replicated partitions alert
 When there is an under replicated partition for an extended period of time (default is 1 minute), then the cluster is not healthy and cannot guarantee high availability.